Elli Kim Content Marketer

 "Best culling app for MacBook Air" is a common search for a reason.
 Apple Silicon Macs are genuinely powerful machines, but Lightroom's preview rendering is CPU-intensive in ways that don't leverage the M-series architecture as efficiently as it could.
 The Air's fanless design also means sustained CPU load during preview generation can trigger thermal throttling on long sessions.

-Narrative is fully optimised for Apple Silicon, processes entirely offline, and doesn't ask your machine to render a library of 2,000 RAW thumbnails before you can start working.
+Narrative is fully optimised for Apple Silicon and processes entirely offline.
 For MacBook Air users in particular, moving culling out of Lightroom is the single highest-impact change you can make to your editing speed.

 Try Narrative for free — no credit card required.